hoho/conkitty/README.md

 Conkitty templates are being compiled to [concat.js](https://github.com/hoho/concat.js) chains.
-It is not a regular template engine, it doesn't produce HTML-strings, but generates DOM instead.
+It is not a regular template engine, it doesn't produce strings of HTML, but generates DOM instead.

 *Documentation is in painful progress, but it is better than nothing.*